-Learn everything about Marojallia, Margaux Bordeaux wine producer with wine tasting notes with wine and food pairing tips.
+Learn everything about Marojallia, Margaux with wine tasting notes with wine and food pairing tips.
 Learn the best vintages, a history of the property, information on vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Marojallia History, Overview

 Chateau Ausone in St. Emilion also took its name from Ausonius.
 However, that is one of the few ties to ancient history this property has.
 Marojallia is one of the few “microcuvee’s” Bordeaux wine producers in the left bank.
-Marojallia was the first, small, boutique property in the Medoc.
-The chateau is situated in Margaux, not far from the village of Margaux.
+In fact, Marojallia was the first, small, boutique property in the Medoc.

 Marojallia Vineyards, Terroir, Grapes, Winemaking